 Specific principles of educational system management.

-1.4 Organizational structure of educational institution management
+1.4 Organizational structure of management of an educational institution

 The pedagogical system is “a set of interconnected structural and functional components subordinated to the goals of upbringing, education and training of the younger generation and adults” (N.V.
 Kuzmina).